rug-minds/InteractiveIsing.jl/docs/src/man/usage.md

 We can add layers one by one in the following way
 ```
-#addLayer!(len, width, [height]; set, type)
+#addLayer!(len, width, height = nothing; set, type)
 #Add a 2D layer
 addLayer!(g, 250,250, set = (-1,1), type = Continuous)
 ...
 ```
 The exlamation mark denotes that this function is altering data in the struct it is being passed (in this case the graph g), as per general convention.
-The keyword argument in square brackets '[]' is optional.
-The arguments behind the semicolon ';' are keyword arguments that have to be explicitly given by writing the name followed by an equals sign '='.
+The argument height is optional, and if not the function produces a 2D layer.
+The arguments behind the semicolon ';' are keyword arguments that have to be explicitly given by writing the name followed by an equals sign like shown.

-By default, these layers have no connections internally, or to other layers.
+By default, these layers have no connections internally or to other layers.

 ## Accessing the layers